ijh165/StreamlinedGradingSystem/README.md

 8) Click 'Run' (the 'play' button)

-9) Enjoy (you can login with username 'ygasai' and password 'abc123')
+9) Enjoy.
+You can login with username 'ygasai' and password 'abc123'.
+The 'dat' folder contains several sample data.

 # Software Development Process
 1. Requirement specification